DWashington3/Daily_Practice/README.md

  I'm eager to start manipulating data with JavaScript so I think I will start on that today.
  - well, i forgot what the .map() did so i'm going to play with that and looping through data to get started.
 I am using my google chrome browser console.

- ///<inser4.13.22.map here>
+ ///<insert 4.13.22.map here>

- The num parameter that goes inside function can be named anything.
+ The "num" parameter that goes inside function can be named anything.
 That's simply an arbitrary name for the parameter.
+This provides me the ability to create transformations in my data that are clearly defined, and probsbly several other things now that i sit and reflect.
+I can divide, multiply, add to any array in a "loop-like" fashion.
+  - im pretty sure we can do it with Objects as well.
+I'm going to try!
+  - but first I am going to make sure i understand  how to create an object.
+I know that i will make Keys: values pairs, I just need to ensure correct syntax.
+    - In my first attempt to run my own object in the console i ran into a syntax error.
+    - Second attempt:
+    - Third attempt:

+  Now I will try implementing the .map() Method:

+  Since that was a sucess, I started playing with .filter()

 </p>
 </details>